bobbingwide/oik-bwtrace/readme.txt

 1. Activate the oik-bwtrace plugin through the 'Plugins' menu in WordPress
 1. Define your trace options using Settings > trace options
 1. Define your action trace options using Settings > action options
+1. Don't forget to disable tracing when you no longer need it

 == Frequently Asked Questions ==
 = Where is the FAQ? =